sagarm365/Safe-Attachments-Policy-using-Defender-for-Office-365/README.md

 # Safe-Attachments-Policy-using-Defender-for-Office-365
 Create a Safe Attachment Policy for HR.
-Set to Block and redirect to admin email address
+Set to Block and redirect to admin email address.

 <h2>Description</h2>
 Lab consists of a create Safe Attachments Policy by using Microsoft Defender for Office 365.
 Safe Attachments protection for email messages is controlled by Safe Attachments policies.
+Safe Attachments is a feature in Microsoft Defender for Office 365 that uses a virtual environment to check attachments in inbound email messages after they've been scanned by anti-malware protection.
 <br />